 "But nothing in life is free!" you might argue.
 You’re right: a broker’s fee is built into your insurance policy premium.
 There’s no way to get around this, either, even if you try to buy your policy directly from the company.
 Since life insurance companies are state regulated, pricing tables need to be reported to the state.
 A broker’s commission is built into that pricing table, so whether you use a broker or not, you’re paying the same price.

 And since those pricing tables are state regulated, every broker is going to get you the exact same price.
 Different brokers won’t be able to get you any secret discounts.

 PolicyGenius is an independent broker, but instead of going to someone’s office, you can go through the entire process online and in the comfort of your own home or office.
 Once you’ve gone through PolicyGenius’ quote engine, you can immediately head to the next step...

-3. Fill out an application
+3. Fill out an online or phone application

 PolicyGenius makes it easy to fill out an application online.
 After getting a quote, you can start the application process, which takes about eight minutes to complete.
 Be ready with documentation about your income, like your latest tax return.
 You’ll also be asked to sign authorization forms that allow your health information to be shared with the life insurance company.

 Want help filling out your application?
 You can set up a time for a PolicyGenius expert to call you or call them yourself during normal business hours.
 PolicyGenius experts are licensed and will not share your information with anyone except the life insurance company.

 A lot of people get nervous before seeing the doctor.
 It might make you even more anxious if yourmedical exam will eventually affect how much you pay for life insurance.

 You shouldn’t be nervous.
 This medical exam is completely free, takes about half an hour, fits into your schedule, and can take place in your home or office.
 It is designed to be as convenient as possible for you.